-The main purpose of the stationary phase in OBE is to separate proteins from small non-volatiles within a short amount of time at a given flow rate, thereby limiting sample dilution and the extent to which biomolecular interactions with high k{off} rates dissociate.
-For optimal OBE performance, a column should be chosen that has an exclusion limit below the mass of the proteins to be bufferexchanged.
-This allows the buffer-exchanged protein to be rapidly eluted in the void volume, followed by the non-volatile salts.
-We have found that Bio-Gel P6 material (Bio-Rad) can be easily packed in 0.03 inch I.D.
-PEEK tubing to manufacture disposable gel filtration columns at very low cost.
-The self-packed P6 columns efficiently separate proteins from non-volatile salts with favorably short elution times.
-Alternatively, short SEC columns are available from several commercial manufacturers and can also be used for OBE nMS.
-A comparison of OBE nMS using commercial and self-packed columns is shown in Figure 2.
-Cytochrome C (12 kDa monomeric protein), C-reactive protein (CRP, 115 kDa pentameric protein complex)) and NIST mAb (148 kDa) prepared in 1x phosphate-buffered saline (PBS) were buffer-exchanged using different columns.
+efficiently separate proteins from even high concentrations of non-volatiles, and in most cases it is likely possible to use even shorter columns.
+Alternatively, short size-exclusion chromatography (SEC) columns are available from several commercial manufacturers and can also be used for OBE nMS.
+A comparison of OBE nMS using commercial and self-packed columns is shown in Fig. 2.
+Cytochrome C (12-kDa monomeric protein), C-reactive protein (CRP, 115-kDa pentameric protein complex) and National Institute of Standards reference material 8671 (NIST mAb, 148 kDa) prepared in 1× PBS were buffer-exchanged using different columns.
 The desalting performance of each commercial column was comparable to that of the self-packed P6 column, with a few minor exceptions.
-The Yarra column resulted in less efficient non-volatile removal from cytochrome C (Figure 2a), as cytochrome C is close to the exclusion limit of this column and is not as well separated from the non-volatile salts compared to larger proteins.
-C-reactive protein retained noticeable ~213 Da mass adducts when buffer exchanged using the Acquity column.
-The origin of these adducts is not known and will require further investigation, however it may be responsible for the shift to the lower charge state distribution shown in Figure S1.
+The Yarra column resulted in less efficient non-volatile removal from cytochrome C (Fig. 2a), as cytochrome C is close to the lower working range of this column and is not as well separated from the non-volatile salts compared to larger proteins.
+CRP retained noticeable ~215-Da mass adducts when bufferexchanged using the Acquity column.
+The origin of these adducts is not known and will require further investigation; however, it may be responsible for the shift to the lower charge-state distribution shown in Supplementary Fig. 1.
 The elution times of protein varied between the columns we investigated.
-The elution time of BSA was determined for each column by injecting 5 μL of 4 μM BSA with a mobile phase composition of 200 mM ammonium acetate and flow rate of 100 μL/min.
-The selfpacked P6 column had the shortest elution time of all the columns, while the Acclaim column had the longest (Table S1), demonstrating the advantage of using a column with an exclusion limit below the mass of the protein of interest.
-Each column generally exhibits efficient removal of nonvolatile salts from the protein of interest, so the next most valuable figure of merit for a column used for sample screening is likely speed.
+The elution time of BSA was determined for each column by injecting 5 μl of 4 μM BSA with a mobile phase composition of 200 mM ammonium acetate and flow rate of 100 μl/min.
+The self-packed P6 column had the shortest elution time of all the columns, while the Acclaim column had the longest (Supplementary Table 1), demonstrating the advantage of using a column with an exclusion limit below the mass of the protein of interest.
+Each column generally exhibits efficient removal of non-volatile salts from the protein of interest, so the next most valuable figure of merit for a column used for sample screening is likely speed.
 Under these conditions, the self-packed P6 column would allow for the highest throughput.
-Although mobile phase flow rate can be modified to make up for the increased retention time for some of the columns, one should take caution in increasing the flow rate too much as too high flow rates and pressure can induce protein structure changes due to frictional heating.11
+Although mobile phase flow rate can be modified to make up for the increased retention time for some of the columns, one should take caution in increasing the flow rate too much as too high flow rates and pressure can induce protein structure changes due to frictional heating11.
+In our experience, a backpressure of less than 400 p.s.i. at a flow rate of 0.1 ml/min makes self-packed P6 columns a good general choice, in particular for temperature- and pressure- sensitive proteins and protein complexes.
+Commercial columns with tighter packing and/or smaller particle sizes can, however, be sometimes advantageous, for instance in cases where some extent of separation between eluting proteins is desired.

-Typical samples for OBE nMS
+Established mass range for OBE nMS